Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Lyapunov rate decay

 The third limitation is competition from the early time and late time decays.
 Sufficient noise leading to short decay can cause the intermediate time Lyapunov decay to get squeezed out.
 Figs.~\ref{fig:sims_fid_decay_and_slope_dif_n=10} and \ref{fig:sims_fid_slope_vs_sig_dif_n=10} demonstrate this at large noise where the Lyapunov rate is no longer visible.
 Since early time decay is numerically observed to end at $t=t_\text{early} \approx 2$ fairly consistently and late time decay is seen to begin at $f=a_\text{late}/N$ with $a_\text{late} \approx 2$, one can write a bound on the initial decay rate $\Gamma_0$ to ensure these two don't meet as $\exp(-\Gamma_0 t_\text{early}) \gtrsim a_\text{late}/N$.
 A stricter bound requiring a clear Lyapunov signature must include a number of intermediate time steps $t_\text{lyap}$ at the Lyapunov rate, to avoid the ambiguity with algebraic decay.
 We choose $t_\text{lyap} = 2$ as a reasonable minimal number of Lyapunov steps.
 This gives $\exp(-\Gamma_0 t_\text{early} - t_\text{lyap} \lambda) \gtrsim a_\text{late}/N$ or \textbf{bound (3)}:

 Unfolding the late time regime may be helpful here by reducing $a_\text{late}$.
-Since $\Gamma_0$ varies with $\sigma$ more slowly than the quadratic Fermi golden rule prediction, as shown in Fig.~\ref{fig:sims_fid_slope_vs_sig_dif_n=10}, so Eq.~\ref{eq:bound_3} can be satisfied at surprisingly large noise $\sigma$.
+Since $\Gamma_0$ varies with $\sigma$ more slowly than the quadratic FGR prediction, as shown in Fig.~\ref{fig:sims_fid_slope_vs_sig_dif_n=10}, so Eq.~\ref{eq:bound_3} can be satisfied at surprisingly large noise $\sigma$.

+For very large systems, experimental statistics become limited by the achievable number of samples $S$.
+In that case the late time limit changes by $a_\text{late}/N \rightarrow 1/\sqrt{S}$.

 These three bounds taken together form a triangular ``Lyapunov regime" in parameter space as shown in Fig.~\ref{fig:lyap_diagram}.